-Please find attached the New York City Campaign Finance Board's ("CFB" or "Board") Final Audit Report for the 2013 campaign of Rosie Mendez (the "Campaign").
+Please find attached the New York City Campaign Finance Board's ("CFB" or "Board") Final Audit Report for the 2013 campaign of Godwin Williams (the "Campaign").
 CFB staff prepared the report based on a review of the Campaign's financial disclosure statements and documentation submitted by the Campaign.

-The report concludes that the Campaign demonstrated substantial compliance with the Campaign Finance Act (the "Act") and the Board Rules (the "Rules"), with exceptions as detailed in the report.
+This report incorporates the Board's final determination of June 11, 2015 (attached).
+The report concludes that the Campaign did not fully demonstrate compliance with the requirements of the Campaign Finance Act (the "Act") and Board Rules (the "Rules").